imadfen/React.js-Weather-App/README.md

 cd React.js-Weather-App
 ```

-3. **Create a .env file in the root of your project and set the encription key:**
+3. **Create a .env file in the root of your project and set it as follow:**

 ```env
 VITE_METEO_API_KEY=your_api_key_from_https://www.weatherapi.com/